Inner City Local Allocation Strategy

 Do I have to consent to the check?

-No. If you don’t consent to the check FACS will not offer you a property in Redfern, Waterloo, Surry Hills or Glebe.
+No. If you don’t consent to the check DCJ will not offer you a property in Redfern, Waterloo, Surry Hills or Glebe.
 However, you will be offered a property in other Inner City locations.